 3. do a bit of inner work and connect up themes from this conflict to previous conflicts to recognize your own patterns that emerge in disharmony.

-4. get curious your partners experience and feelings in the conflict.
+4. get curious about your partner's experience and feelings in the conflict.

 5. ask questions of your partner to get to know them more deeply:

 ◦ what did this conflict remind you of?

 ◦ how are these feelings similar to other relationships/experiences in your life prior to our relationship?

 ◦ what else would you want me to know that I haven’t asked?

 6. create strategies to do it differently in the future: time outs, boundaries on conversations, practicing more effective communication tools, etc.

 THIS is repair.
 This is learning from the disharmony, seeing and naming your role in it, recognizing your partner’s experience of it, and creating a plan for success in the future.

 Does this sound tedious?

 It may, but likely some of it is what you have utilized in other parts of your life.
 Most of us have had conflict in work and we take stock of what works, what doesn’t and rather than blaming the other person/people/product/corporation, we generally look at what we are doing that isn’t working and we change our strategy in order to achieve a better result.

 This is an expanded version of what you already do in other parts of your life.